-To me, sound is the most affective dimension of human perception, and as such it offers an extremely rich and intricate pathway into psychological, existential and social situations and conditions.
+To me, sound is the most affective dimension of human perception.
+It offers an extremely rich and intricate pathway into psychological, existential and social situations and conditions.

-Grounded in a conceptual minimalist tradition, I investigate sound in and of itself but also as a cultural phenomenon.
-It creates worlds, intimate imaginings and expanded spaces.
+Grounded in a conceptual minimalist tradition, I investigate sound in and of itself but also as a cultural phenomenon, how sound creates worlds, intimate imaginings and expanded spaces.